-This homemade salted caramel ice cream doesn’t require an ice cream maker or any fancy equipment… just 4 ingredients, a mixer, and a freezer!
+This homemade salted caramel ice cream is made without eggs AND doesn’t require an ice cream maker or any fancy equipment… just 4 ingredients, a mixer, and a freezer!

-The caramel I’m using here is canned dulce de leche.
+The caramel I’m using for my no churn ice cream is canned dulce de leche.
 You can make your own, but you can also find this in almost any grocery store.
 I like to keep things easy around here, if you can’t tell 😉 I use this stuff A LOT… like in my caramel cookie bars, my homemade Twix cookies, and my caramel apple dip.

-Why You’ll Love This Salted Caramel Ice Cream…
+Why You’ll Love This No Churn Salted Caramel Ice Cream…

 - Simply because it doesn’t require an ice cream maker, and only calls for 4 ingredients.

 - It’s sweet, and rich, and creamy, and delicious.

 - The sea salt is the absolute perfect finishing touch, so I’d really recommend against leaving it out if you can help it.

 - The essentials: heavy whipping cream + sweetened condensed milk.

 - The flavor: dulce de leche + sea salt.